rmiglin/artsy/README.md

 ![Artsy Screenshot](/app/assets/images/artsy-screenshot.png)

 # Summary
-[Artsy](https://artsy-store.herokuapp.com/#/) is a full stack clone of Etsy's e-commerce site.
+[Artsy](https://artsy-store.herokuapp.com/#/) is a single-page, full-stack web application clone of Etsy's e-commerce site built with Ruby on Rails, ReactJS, and Redux.
 Artsy allows users to:

 * Create an account
 * Sign up / Log in / Log out